dcernst/dcernst.github.io/scholarship/academic-writing.md

 The following is a list of papers that are in progress.

   * D.C.
+Ernst and D. Story.
+On the number of commutation classes of the longest element of the symmetric group.
+  * D.C.
 Ernst and B. Fox.
 Conjugacy classes of cyclically fully commutative elements in Coxeter groups of type $A$.
   * D.C.
 Ernst and T. Laird.
 T-avoiding elements of Coxeter groups.
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial achievement games for generating finite groups.